GraphAllocBench: A Flexible Benchmark for Preference-Conditioned Multi-Objective Policy Learning: Objective Function

 \section{Objective Function}

 See Table \ref{tab:obj-fun} for examples of objective functions defined in GraphAllocBench using CityPlannerEnv.
-Each component of the objective function $\mathbf{J}_i$ can depend on any production $\mathbf{P}_j$, and comprises of elementary mathematical functions such as linear, quadratic, logarithmic, logistic, Gaussian, ceiling and floor functions.
+Each component of the objective function $\mathbf{J}_i$ can depend on any production $\mathbf{P}_j$, and comprises elementary mathematical functions such as linear, quadratic, logarithmic, logistic, Gaussian, ceiling and floor functions.
 We can obtain complex objective functions based on the sum of elementary functions to design particular challenges (e.g. Gaussian with ceiling, sinusoidal increasing).
 All objectives are non-negative (i.e. $\mathbf{J}_i = \max(f(\mathbf{P}),0)$) so that reward is always non-negative.
-For more detailed problem definitions on the full problem set, refer to https://anonymous.4open.science/r/GraphAllocBench.
+For more detailed problem definitions on the full problem set, refer to https://github.com/jzh001/GraphAllocBench.